Cost of Owning a Soft Coated Wheaten Terrier

 Owning a Soft Coated Wheaten Terrier is a significant financial commitment over their 12-14 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 30-40 lbs and lifespan of 12-14 yrs, the Soft Coated Wheaten Terrier requires thoughtful care tailored to their specific breed characteristics.
+The Soft Coated Wheaten Terrier typically weighs 30-40 lbs and lives 12-14 yrs; the breed has its own set of quirks, and outcomes track closely to how well the owner understands them.
 What makes the Soft Coated Wheaten Terrier distinct is not any single trait but the combination of size, energy, health profile, and temperament that shapes daily care needs.

 First-Year Expenses